Financial Intelligence Unit: Connected FIUs

 FIU.NET is funded by the European Commission and participating FIUs.
-Currently, the connected EU Member State FIUs are: Austria, Belgium, Bulgaria, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxemburg, Malta, Netherlands, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia, Spain, and the United Kingdom.
+Currently, the connected EU member state FIUs are: Austria, Belgium, Bulgaria, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia, Spain, and the United Kingdom.

 Governing body

-FIU.NET is governed by a Board of Partners (BoP) formed by connected FIUs that have volunteered for a seat.
-The Board of Partners is chaired by an independent Director.
+FIU.NET is governed by a board of partners (BoP) formed by connected FIUs that have volunteered for a seat.
+The board is chaired by an independent director.

 Project management

 Daily operation of the system is managed by the FIU.NET Bureau, a project bureau of the Dutch Ministry of Justice and Security, which is housed in the Europol International headquarters in The Hague.

 FIU reporting in the United States

 The United States has several laws requiring the reporting to the Financial Crimes Enforcement Network (FinCEN).
 These include the Right to Financial Privacy Act (RFPA) of 1978, the Bank Secrecy Act of 1970 (and other names of revisions), and the Gramm–Leach–Bliley Act of 1999 (GLBA).
 Some reports also need to go to the Securities and Exchange Commission.